Charbel12323/FoodDetection/Backend/tests/testplan.md

 | recipeService               | 100%         | 100%     | 100%        | 100%    |

-### 4. Exploratory Testing
-- **Goal:** Identify usability issues, edge cases, and unexpected behaviors that may not be covered by scripted tests.
-- **Approach:** Conduct time-boxed sessions focused on specific charters.
-- **Charters:**
-  - **Charter 1: Authentication and Session Management**
-    *Objective:* Verify sign-up, login, logout, and session persistence under normal and edge-case scenarios.
-    *Steps:* Test sign-up with valid/invalid data; log in with valid/invalid credentials; test logout and session persistence.
-    *Expected Outcome:* Clear error messages and smooth authentication flows.

-  - **Charter 2: Inventory Management**
-    *Objective:* Ensure that adding, updating, deleting, and categorizing ingredients functions correctly.
-    *Steps:* Add valid ingredients (e.g., "Tomato"); attempt invalid inputs; test deletion; verify categorization (e.g., "pickle" should be classified as a vegetable).
-    *Expected Outcome:* Inventory accurately reflects changes and categorization is correct.

-  - **Charter 3: Recipe Suggestion Flow**
-    *Objective:* Validate the end-to-end flow of generating recipes via Gemini/OpenAI integration.
-    *Steps:* Submit a valid ingredient list and verify that a recipe list is returned; test with an empty or malformed list; note if scanning takes longer than expected.
-    *Expected Outcome:* Clear loading feedback when scanning delays occur and correct recipe output.

-  - **Charter 4: UI and Navigation**
-    *Objective:* Ensure the overall UI is responsive, intuitive, and that navigation flows work seamlessly.
-    *Steps:* Use the sidebar to navigate between views; test rapid tapping and responsiveness across different screen sizes.
-    *Expected Outcome:* Seamless navigation and smooth UI transitions.

 ---

 ## Integration Test Coverage

 | Route                | Tests Description                                 | Status  |